Leipzig Long-Distance Bus Terminal: Description

 The nine bus gates are located on the ground floor of a multistorey car park with 553 parking spaces; two additional bus gates are outside.
 The car park and the long-distance bus terminal are operated by Goldbeck Parking Services.
 The bus entrance is on the western side, on the street called Sachsenseite; on the eastern side, the terminal building is bordered by Brandenburger Strasse.
 The main train station is a few meters away, as are two hotels that were built in direct connection with the long-distance bus terminal.

 Sanitary facilities, retail, restaurants, and a 700 m2 service area were integrated into the terminal.
 It, along with the two hotels, was planned, financed, built, and marketed by the private project developer S&G Development GmbH.
 The investment costs for the long-distance bus terminal are estimated at €17 million, and for the hotels at a further €72 million.

 Bus service

 After one year it was reported in 2019 that a total of 27,900 long-distance buses had stopped at the terminal, which corresponds to an average passenger volume of around 125,000 passengers per month.

-In the same year, 27 different bus companies, including FlixBus as the main user, used the terminal, including long-distance bus lines from other European countries such as Euroclub, Eurolines, Leo Express and Alvators.
+In the same year, 27 different bus companies, including FlixBus, used the terminal.
 From a transport perspective, the sources emphasize the intermodal passenger transport means at this location (long-distance buses in the terminal, long-distance trains in the main station, S-Bahn in the Leipzig City Tunnel, the trams interchange in front of Leipzig Hauptbahnhof, as well as parking spaces in the multi-storey car park, bicycle rentals, carsharing, rental cars).